baidu/Rubik/README_en.md

 rubik {
     component { // The first component
-        uri "app://com.myapp.home"  //   The Uri of component dependencies {    // The component needs to depend on other components uri ("app://com.myapp.detail" ) {
+        uri "app://com.myapp.home"  //   The Uri of component touching {    // The component needs to depend on other components uri ("app://com.myapp.detail" ) {
                 version "0.1.1"  // Versions that depend on other components }